 - Preliminary note: "search trees" as a term does NOT refer to a specific implementation of symbol tables.
-This is a very common mistake. - The term refers to a family of implementations, that may have different properties. - We will see soon specific implementations with good properties, such as: - 2-3-4 trees. - Red-black trees.
+This is a very common mistake. - The term refers to a family of implementations, that may have different properties. - We will see soon a specific implementation with good properties, namely 2-3-4 trees.